bsilverthorn/bsilverthorn.github.io/site/posts/2023-03-generative-ai-generating-tests/index.md

 First, a tangent about test generation as an AI application:

-These tools are quite immature, as we'll see, but I believe that test generation fundamentally is a good use case for AI—and for many of the same reasons it can be a poor fit for people.
+These tools are quite immature, as we'll see, but I believe that test generation fundamentally is a good use case for AI—for many of the same reasons it can be a poor fit for people, i.e., it's verbose, repetitive, and boring.

 Current language models are particularly good at producing semi-repetitive structures.
 If you've used Copilot, you've probably noticed that its sweet spot is generating new instances of a pattern given an earlier example (e.g., implementing `__repr()__` for a new class in the same style as `__repr()__` in your other classes).
 More generally, "complete this partial list of examples" is the standard way to do few-shot prompting.